Investigation: 5 Things You Need to Know

-The Wisconsin Department of Health Services and local health departments are investigating a cluster of people with severe lung disease who all reported recent vaping.
+The Wisconsin Department of Health Services and local health departments are investigating a cluster of people with severe lung disease who all reported recent vaping, a majority of them saying they vaped THC products.

 For the latest case counts, visit our Outbreaks and Investigations webpage.